naveenreddy1334/Stock-Market-Predictor/README.md

-# **STOCK-ANALYSIS-AI**
+# **STOCK-MARKET-PREDICTOR**

-This repository contains an Advanced Stock Analysis system that provides AI-powered technical analysis and real-time market intelligence using machine learning and Large Language Models to analyze stock data and generate investment recommendations.
+This repository contains an Advanced Stock Market Prediction system that provides AI-powered technical analysis and real-time market intelligence using machine learning and Large Language Models to analyze stock data and generate investment recommendations.

 **Learn More**
 * [Gradio Documentation](https://gradio.app/docs/) - ML web interfaces